 Utility bill is a very broad term.
 Often we use it to describe our energy (gas and electricity) supply, as well as our water and sewage.
 However, in the digital age your utilities amount to more than just energy.
 They could also include your phone and broadband bill.
 A number of energy suppliers like Ovo manage not only electricity and gas but also phone and broadband.
 So energy consumers may be able to get better deals by getting all of their utilities under one roof.

-Here we’ll be looking predominantly at understanding utility bills and the costs and charges that are contained within.
+Here we’ll be looking predominantly at understanding utility bills, , working out and the costs and charges that are contained within.
 However, the same principles apply to all of your utilities including your phone bill, broadband and even your mobile phone bill.
 You pay these companies hundreds of your hard-earned pounds every year.
 They have a legal obligation to show you where that money goes.

 And you owe it to yourself to find out what your suppliers are doing with your money.